-'''

-a 3-year-old girl, but a three-year-old building
+a 3-year-old girl, but a three-year-old building two-year fight a house 8 1/2 years old grades 1-3 third-grade pupil, but in the third grade ninth-arader 10th-grader

-two-year fight

-a house 8 1/2 years old

-'''

 5. Use numerals following grades of school, but not preceding "grade or grader" if under 10.
 Hyphenate combined forms: